 Human tissue products are inherently biocompatible, meaning they can be incorporated into a human body more easily and with fewer complications than many analogous synthetic products or those of animal origin (xenografts).

 Every medical procedure, including the use of tissue for transplant, comes with risks and benefits.
-The AATB encourages any patient considering a tissue transplant to discuss the risks and benefits of the procedure with their physician.
+AATB encourages any patient considering a tissue transplant to discuss the risks and benefits of the procedure with their physician.

 Tissue Tracking